Most siding installers work for:

-- exterior finishing companies working on new construction and renovation companies
+- Exterior finishing companies working on new construction and renovation projects

-Many siding installers stay in this occupation until retirement.
-However, advancement opportunities may include self-employment or positions such as estimator, inspector and foreman.
+Many siding installers continue this work until retirement.
+Advancement potential may include self-employment or positions such as estimator, inspector, or foreman.

 Siding installers are part of the larger 2011 National Occupational Classification 7441: Residential and commercial installers and servicers.
 In Alberta, 85% of people employed in this classification work in the following industries:

-The employment outlook in this occupation will be influenced by a wide variety of factors, including:
+The employment outlook [pdf] in this occupation is influenced by a wide variety of factors, including:

-Although expected occupational growth is below average, employment prospects for this occupation vary considerably depending on economic conditions.
-Also, ongoing recruitment is needed to deal with employment turnover, especially as members of the baby boom generation retire over the next few years.
+Expected growth for this occupation is below average.
+However, employment prospects can vary widely depending on economic conditions.
+Also, ongoing recruitment is needed to deal with employee turnover.
+This is especially true as members of the baby boom generation retire over the next few years.